PlasticDigits/ustr-cmm/docs/CONTRACTS.md

 - Current governance can cancel pending transfers and withdrawals
 - All actions emit events for transparency
 - No direct access to assets except via explicit withdrawal proposals
+- Gas attack prevention: accepting governance only clears the accepted proposal (not all pending proposals)

+**Withdrawal Tax Note**: Native token withdrawals use `BankMsg::Send`, which incurs TerraClassic's 0.5% burn tax.
+The `amount` specifies what is debited from treasury; the destination receives the post-tax amount.

 **Full Specification**: See [PROPOSAL.md](../PROPOSAL.md#treasury-contract) for complete interface details.